CollActionteam/collaction_app/README.md

   flutter pub run build_runner build --delete-conflicting-outputs
 ```

+## Firebase
+In order to use features provided by Firebase, download the corresponding `google-services.json` and `GoogleService-Info.plist` from the Firebase console project and add them to the project files.

+Make sure that the SHA fingerprint of your signing certificate (Android) and AppStoreID/TeamID (iOS) are registered in your Firebase console.

+Phone authentication has to be enabled in the Firebase console.

 ## Getting Started with Flutter

 A few resources to get you started if this is your first Flutter project: